Deep Rivers: Style and narrative technique

 Mario Vargas Llosa, who along with Carlos Eduardo Zavaleta was the first to develop the "modern novel" in Peru, recognizes that Arguedas, although not developing modern techniques in his narratives, is nevertheless much more modern than other writers who respond to the characteristic nineteenth century classical model, that of the "traditional novel", as in the case of Ciro Alegría.
 Vargas Llosa says of it:

 "With the stories Agua (Water) and Los rios profundos (Deep Rivers), after the progress he had made Yawar Fiesta, Arguedas had perfected his style as much as his technical resources, which, without spectacular innovations or experimental daring, still reached full functionality in this novel.
 [These technical recources] provide the persuasive power without which no fiction can come alive before the reader nor pass the test of time."

 Vargas Llosa recognizes the emotional impact reading Deep Rivers left him, which unambiguously qualifies it as a masterpiece.

-Vargas Llosa also highlights Arguedas mastery of the Spanish language in this novel to reach a style of great artistic effectiveness.
-It is a functional and flexible Spanish, which brings to light the different shades of a plurality of issues, people and peculiarities of the world exposed in the work.
+Vargas Llosa also highlights Arguedas mastery of the Spanish language in this novel using flexible Spanish, which brings to light the different shades of issues and peculiarities of the world exposed in the work.

 Arguedas, a bilingual writer, succeeds in "quechuization" of Spanish: what some characters say in Quechua is translated to Spanish, sometimes including those speeches in italics in the original language.
 This does not happen often, but as often as needed to make the reader see that these are two cultures with two different languages.